linggakusumasakti/the-movie-db/README.md

 * [MotionLayout](https://developer.android.com/training/constraint-layout/motionlayout)  is a layout type that helps you manage motion and widget animation in your app.
 * [Glide](https://github.com/bumptech/glide)  is a fast and efficient open source media management and image loading framework for Android that wraps media decoding, memory and disk caching, and resource pooling into a simple and easy to use interface.
 * [Shimmer](https://github.com/facebook/shimmer-android) is an Android library that provides an easy way to add a shimmer effect to any view in your Android app.
+* [Firebase Auth](https://firebase.google.com/docs/auth) provides backend services, easy-to-use SDKs, and ready-made UI libraries to authenticate users to your app.
+It supports authentication using passwords, phone numbers, popular federated identity providers like Google, Facebook and Twitter, and more.
+* [Cloud Firetore](https://firebase.google.com/docs/firestore) is a flexible, scalable database for mobile, web, and server development from Firebase and Google Cloud.

 License
 -------